willjsporter/bank/README.md

 In the end, there were three classes created:
   1) An account class to act as a user's account class.
 New accounts are initialized with zero balance and all functionality of the project is run through this class.
-  The functions available (excluding private helper methods) are deposit, withdraw and statement (which prints the statement of transactions to date to the command line).
+  The functions available (excluding private helper methods) are `deposit`, `withdraw` and `statement` (which prints the statement of transactions to date to the command line).
   2) A transaction class: this stored all transactions as new objects in a specific format.
+All methods are private and are only used to ensure that a new `Transaction` is initialized in the correct format.
   3) A Statement class: this did all the work behind printing a statement from a given bank account.
-The class is initialized with an ordered list of transactions (via an array) and then these can be printed via print_statement.
+The class is initialized with an ordered list of transactions (via an array) and then these can be printed via `print_statement`.
 However, this class need never be accessed outside of the Bank class as Bank's `statement` method utilises the full functionality of the Statement class.

 ## How to get me!